inspiraller/tmdb-test/README.md

 http://localhost:3000
 ```

+# What is happening on page load?
+- On page load will display all movies in show latest and load into redux
+- localstorage will populate and persist until cache is deleted
+- A default search on all the loaded movies will display with pagination

-# Steps to navigate site
+# How to search and filter

-- (click) - login
-- (click) - dropdown - and select options
+- (click) the genre dropdown to select genres  you want to search
-- (type - vote avg) - 4
+- (type - vote avg) any number
-- (click) - search button
+- (click) - search
-- (view) - table of movies
+Will reset pagination to 1, and display results

+# How to sort
-- (click - title) to sort
+- (click) title - to sort and toggle between ascending or descending
-- (click - vote average to sort
+- (click) popularity - to sort and toggle between ascending or descending
-- (click) - popularity to sort
+- (click) vote average - to sort and toggle between ascending or descending

-# Notes to self
+# how to paginate
-- This does not meet the brief as it does a search on all movies, not just latest showing.
-- This could be further extended to reduce those movies  based upon release date
-- Logic to load all the latest movies then filter on them from the client is not a good practice, since the logic to filter should be in one place - the backend to save duplication from other interfacing.
+- (click) any number at the bottom to paginate

 # To run cypress tests - currently broken due to next.js webpack 5 implementation not working with cypress-webpack-preprocessor.
-1. After install just check this file out again
+1. After install just check this file out again - because cypress on first install resets the index file.
 ```
 git checkout cypress/plugins/index.js
 ```